GPUOpen-Drivers/AMDVLK/README.md

 * LLPC optimizations to improve GPU-limited performance and compile time
 * Optimizations to improve CPU-limited performance

-> **Note:** The CPU overhead of command submission may be  reduced by leveraging the kernel driver's developmental VM-always-valid feature.
-This feature is temporarily disabled by default.
-For the time being, you may try it as described in [Runtime Settings](#runtime-settings).

 ### Known Issues
 * Dawn of War III show corruption with max setting on Radeon&trade; RX Vega Series